ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 **Library preparation protocol** <br>
 You can refer to the [assay cheat sheet](https://docs.google.com/spreadsheets/d/1H9i1BK-VOXtMgGVv8LJZZZ9rbTG4XCQTBRxErdqMvWk/edit#gid=0) for existing, standard assays so that we stay consistent across Lattice, EBI and UCSC wrangling teams.

-## Contributor Matrix and cell types SOP
-For each project, wranglers should endeavour to find an expression matrix and if not embedded within that matrix, a listing of cell type annotations.
-These are generally linked from a publication, present as a supplementary file on the publication, GEO or ArrayExpress submission.

-The preferred formats for matrix files are:
-* `loom`
-* `h5ad`
-* cell ranger format - split into three files for features, matrix and cell barcodes
-* RObj?

 ### Filling in metadata about the files